codingmetta/colorSchemeApp/README.md

 # Project Overview

 ColorSchemeGen is a React Component that let's you generate customized color schemes.
 By selecting a color and mode in the UI you can specifiy which scheme you want to load.
-Once loaded, you can copy a colors hexcode e. g. `#FFFFFF` just by clicking on it's label below.
+Once loaded, you can copy a colors hexcode e. g. `#FFFFFF` just by clicking on its label below.

 # Installation Instructions

 ## Info: React using Vite
 This React App was created using Vite.

-For more Information on how to do this by yourself, visit the Developer Guide on [Vite](https://vitejs.dev/guide/)
+For more Information on how to do this by yourself, visit the Developer Guide on [Vite](https://vitejs.dev/guide/).

 ## Info: Requests to The Color API